LeastOne/Functionless/README.md

 * Durable attributes (i.e. `NewOrchestration`, `SubOrchestration`, `Activity`, `Entity` & `Queue`) must only be applied to methods which are `public`, `virtual` and return a `Task`.
 * The [Durable Function Code Constraints](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-code-constraints) must be respected.
 * The Microsoft Azure Storage Emulator has some known flaws and can produce unexpected results, especially if using external orchestrations (see [here](https://github.com/Azure/azure-functions-durable-extension/issues/1531)).
 In such scenarios using an actual Azure Storage Account is recommended.
+* Alternatively [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio) is the Microsoft official recommended storage emulator of choice going forward.
+* v1.1.1 and earlier is compatiabile with .netstandard2.1 and Azure Functions v3 (but not v4)
+* v1.1.2 and later is compatible with `netstandard2.1` and above including (`net5.0`, `net6.0`, etc.) and Azure Functions v4 and later.
+* On 3/18/2022 a force commit was required to repair an issue with the git history.

 Troubleshooting
 ---------------